The tidal response of a relativistic star: Proof of principle: The relativistic case

 Let us now consider the problem of dynamical tides, which naturally involves solving the perturbation problem for finite frequencies.
 This is not, in itself, very challenging.
 It is regularly done in order to identify a star's oscillation modes \cite{1998MNRAS.299.1059A}.
 However, we need to adjust the strategy a little bit.
 In the mode problem the outgoing-wave boundary condition is imposed asymptotically in the wave zone, where the gravitational radiation can be identified.
 This is not what we need for the tidal response.
 Instead, we have to bring the analysis into the weak-field near zone (as indicated in Figure~\ref{tidefig}).
 It is only in this region that the matching argument applies.
 It is obviously not the case that the solution to the binary problem can be obtained by solving for the perturbations of a single star (in the corresponding rest frame), but we can quantify the star's tidal response in the region of spacetime where the tidal driving represents a small perturbation of the star's geometry.

 The general argument may be familiar from recent work within world-line field theory \cite{2021PhRvD.104l4061C,2023PhRvL.130i1403I,2024PhRvD.109f4058S,2024PhRvD.110j3001S,2025arXiv250623176M}, where the tidal response problem is recast in terms of scattering amplitudes.
 In that context, a key step involves bringing the asymptotic solution into the near-zone to identify the multipole moments of the tidally perturbed body.
 Our aim here is similar; we want to work out the tidal response function which can (equivalently) be thought of as a set of frequency-dependent multipole moments.
 However, we differ from the (current version of the) world-line field theory argument by explicitly not carrying out a low-frequency expansion.
 This also makes our calculation distinct from the recent efforts presented in \cite{2024PhRvD.109f4004P} and \cite{2024PhRvD.110d4041R}.
+We should, however, highlight the fact that our analysis does not provide a complete tidal model.
+This would require linking the driving frequency $\omega$ to the orbital evolution and we are not taking steps in this direction here.
+This means, for example, that our results will not demonstrate the anticipated (from the Newtonian analysis) dependence of the tidal response on the $m$-multipoles.
+This needs to be addressed by future work.

 Based on the fact that Eq.~\eqref{eq:ExteriorStatic} provides the general solution for the static tide, which should represent the $\omega\to 0$ limit of the dynamical response, and noting that we want to carry out the matching in the weak-field near zone, we follow \cite{1997PhRvD..56.2118L} and take as starting point the Ansatz